Visual Editing in VS Code

 Editor Options

 There are a variety of VS Code options available to configure the behavior of the visual editor.
-You can location these options by filtering on quarto.visualEditor in the settings pane:
+You can locate these options by filtering on quarto.visualEditor in the settings pane:

 Options enable configuration of appearance (font size, content width, etc.), markdown output (e.g. column wrapping), spell checking, and default spacing for lists.